- Alumni & Donors

 For more information, go to the Caf website (fr.) and read the Caf guide that applies to your situation:

-- You live in Crous run accommodation (PDF in French, 817 Ko)
+- You live in Crous run accommodation (PDF, 817 Ko)

-- You live in a university residence not run by the Crous (PDF in French, 687 Ko
+- You live in a university residence not run by the Crous (PDF, 687 Ko)

 Please note: If you are under 25 and your parents have been receiving benefits for you (family benefits or housing benefits), you will no longer be taken into account when those benefits are calculated.